soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 beneficial to write most, if not all, of our logic as a library, and provide a thin executable over it.

-Executables' descriptions are very similar to libraries, here we define:
+Executables' descriptions are very similar to libraries; here, we define:

 - The name of the executable
 - Where the source directory for this application is